ZeeEssDoubleU/awesome-directory/README.md

-# awesome-directory
-Mock company employee directory

 This is a mock company employee directory.
-AJAX is used to pull data from a randdom employee API.
+AJAX is used to pull data from a random employee API.

 # Features
  - Search